NeetishRaj/NodejsTelegramBot/README.md

 8. Disable bot's privacy mode to listen to all the messages in any channel the bot is part of. https://stackoverflow.com/questions/42672034/can-a-telegram-bot-read-messages-of-channel

+9. What messages a bot will get? https://core.telegram.org/bots/faq#what-messages-will-my-bot-get